Void-Individual/The_Maze/Attempt_7/README.md

 - Configured the walls to open when "o" is pressed while standing in front of it.
 - After crossing the door, configured it to automatically close.
 - Added textures to the walls and roof, but it isnt reflecting properly due to an error in my math.
+- FIxed the errors in the roof and floor texture.
+Its a little skewed, but apparently, it's to be expected.